hosseinsh91/password-cracker/README.md

-# password-cracker
+# Password Cracker

-A simple SHA-256 password hash cracking script that uses brute-force to find numeric passwords between 1000 and 9999.
-Reads input from a CSV file and outputs the cracked passwords.
+A simple Python script to brute-force SHA-256 hashed passwords that are 4-digit numbers (1000-9999).
+Reads a CSV file of hashed passwords and outputs cracked passwords.

+## Features
+✅ Brute-force cracking for SHA-256 numeric passwords
+✅ Reads and writes CSV files
+✅ Simple Python script with no external dependencies

+## Installation
+### Prerequisites
+- Python 3.x